anvaka/common-words/README.md

 to see at the beginning, but overwhelming at the end, so I filtered them out.
 [Lines with these words are ignored](https://github.com/anvaka/common-words/blob/master/data-extract/ignore/index.js).
 * Words are case sensitive: `This` and `this` will be counted as two separate words.

-There are several hows that I want to answer here.

 ## How the data is collected?

 The data comes from GitHub's public data set, indexed by BigQuery: [github_repos](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)